Mathnerd314/stroscot/docs/Commentary/Intrinsics.rst

 C/C++
 -----

-Interop with C/C++ is a good target featuree.
+Interop with C/C++ is a good target feature.
 There are varying approaches (in increasing order of ease of use):

 * libffi just implements basic assembly stubs for setting registers.
 It doesn't handle function signatures, memory layout or anything else - calling is all manual.
 * `rust-bindgen <https://github.com/rust-lang/rust-bindgen>`__ parses headers with clang and generates FFI struct descriptions and function prototypes in Rust.
 It requires a separate build step.
 It doesn't handle many features properly, such as macros, inline methods, templates, inheritance, destructors, exceptions and non-trivial calling conventions.